 The team took the field and played amazing soccer that night, holding Williams College scoreless before winning in penalty kicks to claim the title.
 With everything that occurred over the course of the season, Williams never had a chance.
 They might have defeated most teams, but not a team with Ubuntu in their hearts.
 “I am because we are.”

-This story originally appeared in the Spring 2015 edition of Lynchburg College Magazine.
+This story originally appeared in the Spring 2015 edition of University of Lynchburg Magazine.
 For more on the latest of the accomplishments and awards garnered by the LC Women’s Soccer team, visit the women’s soccer news page.